dart-archive/dart_enhancement_proposals/DEP_new_feature_template.md

 We also encourage listing other stakeholders/interested parties, e.g., people who don't own the proposal but understand it in detail, want to use it, and can provide helpful feedback.

-## TODO: Have sections for these...
-- Consent to the Ecma TC52 Royalty-Free Patent Policy.
-- Motivation for the proposal.
+## Brief description
+Brief explanation of what your are proposing.

+## Motivation
-  - What problem(s) does it solve?
+  - What problem(s) does the proposal solve?
   - Pros
   - Cons.
 Caveats and limitations with the proposal.
 [Why do I need to do this? - You may ask...
 No proposal is perfect, and if you can't see any flaws, it's likely you haven't thought it through in detail].

+## Other options
-- Alternatives considered and reasons why they were rejected or not pursued.
+Alternatives considered and reasons why they were rejected or not pursued.

-- Proposed extension/modification to the existing language specification.
+## Examples
-- Some examples of uses of the proposed feature/change.
+Some examples of uses of the proposed feature/change.

+## Implications
-- What are the implications on other existing language features of introducing this change?
+What are the implications on other existing language features of introducing this change?

-- Deliverables
+## Deliverables
+There are three main parts that need to be done before reaching "final stage": Language specification, Implementation, and Tests.
+### Language specification
-  - Propose modification to the language specification
+Modification and addition to the language specification.
+Best effort attempt at writing down changes needed in the language specification.(link to current spec?)
+### Implementation (optional in initial submission)
+Working prototype implementation.
-  - Working prototype implementation (optional in initial submission).
-Provide a link to the repo with the implementation as soon as you have one.
+Provide a link to the repo with the implementation when one is available.
+### Tests (optional in initial submission)
-  - Language tests for the new feature (optional in initial submission)
+Language tests for the new feature.
+Provide link to repo.
+(Link to co19?)

+## Patents rights
+TC52, the Ecma technical committee working on evolving the open [Dart standard](http://www.ecma-international.org/publications/standards/Ecma-408.htm), operates under a royalty-free patent policy, [RFPP](http://www.ecma-international.org/memento/TC52%20policy/Ecma%20Experimental%20TC52%20Royalty-Free%20Patent%20Policy.pdf).

+Hence, if/when the proposal gets recommended/forwarded to TC52, the Ecma TC52 [external contributer form](http://www.ecma-international.org/memento/TC52%20policy/Contribution%20form%20to%20TC52%20Royalty%20Free%20Task%20Group%20as%20a%20non-member.pdf) must be signed and submitted to Ecma.